Estate Planning Lawyer in Arlington, VA

 Incapacity Planning and Long-Term Care

 Long-term care decisions, such as nursing home care or in-home support, can have financial and emotional consequences for families.
-Early planning can provide clarity for you and your loved ones, and it can also help preserve assets for future generations.
+Early planning can provide clarity for you and your loved ones and help preserve assets for future generations.
+Considerations for long-term care:

 Long-term care insurance: Helps cover costs of extended medical care.